cocos/cocos-docs/en/scripting/reference/coding-standards.md

     }
     ```

-- Leave one space between the binary ternary operators
+- Leave one space between the binary ternary operators:

     ```js
     // bad